 The company is incorporated and domiciled as a private limited company in the United Kingdom.
-The registered address is Lakeside drive, Park Royal, London, England, NW10 7HQ.
+The registered address is Lakeside Drive, Park Royal, London, England, NW10 7HQ.

-The company did not trade during the year or the preceding year but incurred administrative expenses and received interest income on a deposit account.
+The company is an investment holding company but did not trade during the year.
 The directors foresee no changes in the company's activities.